 For example: I’m selling an amazing $8 espresso drink.
 My TAM is all coffee drinkers.

 In our example, not everyone who drinks coffee likes espresso.
 And not all espresso drinks want to pay $8.
-My SAM is everyone who would be willing to pay $8 for a cup of amazing espresso.
+And I’m based in San Francisco and don’t plan to expand.
+My SAM is everyone who would be willing to pay $8 for a cup of amazing espresso in San Francisco.

 Finally, your SOM is what you can reasonably expect to achieve given your current operational resources (or the operational resources you expect to get) and the competition.

 In our example, I’m competing against the chain stores like Starbucks, Petes, and the little boutiquey coffee places that are all over SF.
 I’m not going to win all that business, but with proper marketing and sales execution and great operations, I can win 20% of the time (this is where my silly coffee shop example falls apart, but hopefully the point is clear).